When viewing data in a data list, you can open any item to display all the data for that record.

-There are numerous places in Manager for you to enter e-mail addresses: for example, in the Customer, Person, and Merchant lists.
+There are numerous places in Manager for you to enter e-mail addresses: for example, in the Customer, Person, and Merchant lists, as well as when composing and sending e-mail messages.
 They must be entered without brackets or quotation marks:

 email@example.com.
 The exception is that you can include a display name that will appear in place of the actual address.
 To add a display name, include it in square brackets before the address: for example,